jay-hodgson/Sage-Governance-Documents/privacy.md

 Sage is the controller or entity responsible for processing your Personal Information.
 If you have any questions, comments, or concerns about our processing activities, please email us at
-<privacyofficer@sagebionetworks.org> or write to us at 2901 Third Ave.,
+<privacyofficer@sagebionetworks.org> or write to us at Sage Bionetworks, Attn: Privacy Officer, 2901 Third Ave.,
-Suite 330, Seattle WA 98121, the U.S.
+Suite 330, Seattle WA 98121, U.S.A